Information for our partners

-- The Buddy Coordinators (using the online form linked above): http://bit.ly/g97FFf
+- The Buddy Programme Coordinators (using the arrival form)

 - If you have private housing, your landlord or landlady.

-Please include information on your flight number (or train), which company you are traveling with and the date and time of your arrival.
+Please include information on your flight number (or train), which company you are travelling with and the date and time of your arrival.

 Will there be someone to meet me when I arrive?

 Yes, if you arrive right before or during the two introduction weeks.
-You have to contact your Buddy prior to your arrival so he/she will meet you at the airport (or train station) and help you find your residence in Denmark.
-In case of any problems, please contact the International Office at (+45) 3815 3006 or (+45) 3815 3084.
-Please keep in mind though that the International Office is only open during normal office hours, namely Mon, Tues, Thurs and Fri from 10:00 to 12:00 and 13:00 to 15.00.
-Wednesdays, Saturdays and Sundays - closed.
+You have to contact your CBS Buddy prior to your arrival so he/she will meet you at the airport (or train station) and help you find your residence in Denmark.
+In case of any problems, please contact the International Office at (+45) 3815 3006.
+Please keep in mind that the International Office is only open during normal office hours, namely Monday, Tuesday, Wednesday, and Thursday from 9.30 to 12:00 and 13:00 to 15.00.
+Friday open from 9.30 to 12.00.
+Saturdays and Sundays - closed.

-Will my buddy contact me before my departure?
+Will my CBS Buddy contact me before my departure?

-Prior to your arrival, YOU should contact your "buddy" to let him/her know when you will arrive in Copenhagen.
-If you have not been able get in touch with your buddy one week before your expected date of departure, please contact the CBS Buddy Coordinators.
+Prior to your arrival, YOU should contact your CBS Buddy to let him/her know when you will arrive in Copenhagen.
+If you have not been able get in touch with your Buddy one week before your expected date of departure, please contact the CBS Buddy Programme Coordinators.